surveyjs/survey-analytics/README.md

 ## Usage

-A dashboard is declared with a single options object: pass the survey questions, the response data, and — optionally — the items you want to display and how each of them should look.
+A dashboard is declared with a single options object: pass the survey questions, the response data, and&mdash;optionally&mdash;the items you want to display and how each of them should look.

 ```js
 import { Model } from "survey-core";